cn-uofbasel/ccn-lite/README.md

 In several selected areas we have started our own contributions that are now part of CCN-lite:

-- *Named functions* for letting clients express results instead of accessing only raw data.
-See also the use of [Scala](https://github.com/cn-uofbasel/nfn-scala) to host function execution and to interface to a NFN network.

 - Experimental *RPC functionality* for letting neighbors mutually invoke functions, which could be the starting point both for network management functionality and for data marshalling (of interests and data objects) using